The Chief Justice has made the following orders admitting new lawyers to practise.

 In March 2020, the Court suspended in-person admission ceremonies due to the COVID-19 (coronavirus) pandemic.

 A process was developed to allow admissions to occur ‘on the papers’ by order of the Chief Justice.
-Pursuant to this process, the Chief Justice has made the attached orders (at the bottom of this page), admitting the applicants named in the Schedule of each order to practise as Australian lawyers and officers of the Supreme Court of Victoria.
-The signatures of the named applicants have been entered on the Supreme Court roll.
+Pursuant to this process, the Chief Justice makes orders (located at the bottom of this page) admitting the applicants named in the Schedule of each order to practise as Australian lawyers and officers of the Supreme Court of Victoria.
+The signatures of the named applicants are then entered on the Supreme Court roll.

 Chief Justice's video message

 In December 2021 , the Chief Justice, the Hon.
 Anne Ferguson, released a special video message to acknowledge all lawyers who were admitted to practise ‘on the papers’ during the pandemic.

 “Although there has been no formal ceremony, the significance of your admission is undiminished," her Honour said.
 "This video is a way of marking the milestone you have reached."

 Hello.
 My name is Anne Ferguson, and I'm the Chief Justice of the Supreme Court of Victoria.

 At the start of the coronavirus pandemic, we had to suspend in-person admission ceremonies.
 That was a difficult decision.
 We didn't know how long it would be before we could resume those ceremonies.

 I was very keen to ensure that new lawyers would still be admitted throughout this time of change.
 We devised a way of doing this.

 New lawyers in Victoria have been admitted to practise on the papers.
 This was one of the many changes we made as a result of the pandemic.